Yukon Foster Care Application Process: Timeline and Steps

 After the information session, you receive a formal application package.
 Completing it is more involved than most applicants expect.
 The package includes:

-• A household application form for all adults (19+) residing in your home
+- A household application form for the adults residing in your home

 The VSC process varies by location.
-In Whitehorse, applicants submit directly through the RCMP Whitehorse Detachment.
-In communities like Old Crow, Pelly Crossing, or Teslin, the local RCMP detachment facilitates the check, but processing times for rural communities can extend several weeks beyond Whitehorse timelines.
+In Whitehorse, applicants use RCMP M Division.
+In communities like Old Crow, Pelly Crossing, or Teslin, applicants use the local RCMP detachment.
+Apply early and ask the relevant office for current processing times.

 Step 3: Northern Foster Care Training